mccarthysean/TimescaleDB-Backup-S3/README.md

 # TimescaleDB-Backup-S3
-For creating a Docker image that runs alongside the TimescaleDB container.
-It uses pg_dump to back up the container periodically, and then uploads the backup to an AWS S3 bucket
+For creating a Docker container that runs alongside the TimescaleDB container.
+It uses `ts-dump` to back up the container periodically, and then uploads the backup to an AWS S3 bucket.

+The container also contains a `restore.sh` file which uses `ts-restore` to restore the backup.

+For even more convenience, there's also a `download_backup_from_AWS_S3.sh` script to download a backup file from your AWS S3 bucket, prior to restoring it.

+The `ts-dump` and `ts-restore` binaries come from [this official TimescaleDB repo](https://github.com/timescale/timescaledb-backup).
+Backing up and restoring TimescaleDB databases is not as easy as regular PostgreSQL databases because of all the partitions for the hyper-tables, and the version of the TimescaleDB extension, etc.

+I hope this Docker container makes your life a bit easier.

+-Sean

 ## Usage